npaila-x64/feedy-uxd/README.md

 ### Functional Requirements

-A detailed list of the main functionalities the platform aims to fulfill.
+A detailed list of the main functionalities the platform aims to provide.

 1. **Nutritional Plan Manager**